what is Average Daily Rate(ADR) in hotel industry?

 A higher ADR suggests that a hotel is effectively charging more for its rooms and maybe delivering high-value goods or services.

-A successful ADR strikes a balance between maximizing revenue and maintaining high occupancy rates.
+A successful ADR in hotel strikes a balance between maximizing revenue and maintaining high occupancy rates.
 A hotel with a considerably high ADR but low occupancy may be pricing itself out of the market, whereas a hotel with a lower ADR but consistently high occupancy may be missing out on revenue.

-Difference between ADR and RevPAR
+Difference between ADR and RevPAR in hotel

 ADR just measures revenue generated per occupied room, whereas RevPAR takes into account both occupancy and ADR.
 RevPAR is determined by dividing total room revenue by total available rooms, whether or not they were sold.
 As a result, RevPAR gives a more complete picture of a property's revenue performance, considering both occupancy and pricing initiatives.